oxsecurity/megalinter/docs/descriptors/dockerfile_hadolint.md

   --trusted-registry REGISTRY (e.g. docker.io)
-                           A docker registry to allow to appear in FROM instructions
+                           A docker registry to allow to appear in FROM instructions --require-label LABELSCHEMA (e.g. maintainer:text)
+                           The option --require-label=label:format makes
+                           Hadolint check that the label `label` conforms to format requirement `format` --strict-labels          Do not permit labels other than specified in `label-schema`
 ```

 ### Installation on mega-linter Docker image